Automotive industry by country: Nigeria

 Innoson Vehicle Manufacturing Co.
 Ltd., shortened as IVM, is a Nigerian automobile and bus manufacturing company.
 It was founded by Chief Innocent Chukwuma Nwala, and runs a plant in Nnewi in the state of Anambra.
 Innoson Vehicle Manufacturing is nicknamed Pride Of African Road.

 70% of the car parts are produced locally, while the rest is sourced from Japan, China, and Germany.

 Innoson Vehicles is the first made in Nigeria vehicle.

 Nnewi, the city where the company is located is nicknamed 'The Japan of Africa' and it's also known as the Automobile hub of Africa due to the great feat the city has achieved in the Automotive industry since 1970's.

 South Africa

-South Africa is traditionally the leader in Africa of the automotive industry and now produces more than half a million annually of all types of automobiles.
+South Africa is traditionally the automotive industry leader in Africa, and produces over half a million vehicles annually.
 While domestic development of trucks and military vehicles exists, cars built under license of foreign brands are the mainstay.
+The country has also developed a niche and competitive advantage manufacturing pickup trucks.